vbuterin/blog/posts/futures1.md

 ### How does it interact with other parts of the roadmap?

 Proposer-based preconfirmations realistically depend on an attester-proposer separation (APS) mechanism, eg. [execution tickets](https://www.ephema.io/blog/beyond-the-stars-an-introduction-to-execution-tickets-on-ethereum).
 Otherwise, the pressure to provide real-time preconfirmations may be too centralizing for regular validators.

+Exactly how short slot times can be also depends on the slot structure, which depends heavily on what versions of APS, inclusion lists, etc we end up implementing.
+There are slot structures that contain fewer rounds and are thus more friendly to short slot times, but they make tradeoffs in other places.

 ## Other research areas